grannycart/by-sound-alone_source/beta-manuscript/1_Chapter.md

 [//]: # (### Percy goes back upstairs, rouses the boys, gets coffee)

-Percy moved through the boat towards the control room.
-She found Gregory and Bastian crawling into their bunks in crew quarters having been released from control duty by Hemi.
+Percy found Gregory and Bastian crawling into their bunks in crew quarters having been released from control duty by Hemi.
 Their eyes were slitted and bleary and there was no grace in their attempt to climb into their racks.

-"Come'on, you can't sleep yet.
+"Come'on, you can't fucking sleep yet.
 Get some coffee and then go find some portable bilge pumps.
 We need to get this boat pumped out, or you'll never wake up from your little naps."

 She left them groaning and headed to the galley, thinking coffee sounded like a good idea.
-There was a metal cup sitting upside down in the drying rack.
-It was one of those blue tin cups with the white flecks.
+There was a metal cup sitting upside down in the drying rack, a blue tin cups with the white flecks.
 The outside of it had been dipped in rubber for use on submarines.
 Even when well-washed, the cups always added a particular piquant of metal and oil to the coffee.
 The one in the dish rack was relatively clean, just retaining the usual semi-permanent brown ring stains.

 The coffee in the pot had been on the warmer for hours.
 Maybe days.
 She poured it into her cup and added a couple of scoops of sugar.
 The taste was foul, like what she always imagined "sweet crude" must taste like.
 Her taste buds rebelled, but the rest of her body knew better, and she felt an immediate wash of relief from the fatigue beginning to plague her.

-Their situation was dire.
+Their situation was dire, but she was feeling better.
 If being flooded and bottomed had been the worst thing that happened today, she would have been upset.
 But somehow their relative safety right now compared to where they had been an hour before -- when they were slowly sinking over a bottomless hole -- made Percy feel surprisingly relaxed.
 Relaxed enough to enjoy a cup of burnt coffee at least.

 [//]: # (### Percy talks to Hemi about surviving their immediate futures)